BenjaminOyarzun17/BenjaminOyarzun17/README.md

 - 👋 Hi, I’m @BenjaminOyarzun17, I'm a chilean computer science student at the RWTH Aachen, Germany (fourth semester).
-- 👀 I’m interested in maths and algorithms.
+- 👀 I’m interested in math, algorithms and AI.
 - 🌱 I’m currently doing a lot of work for university, but also I do competitive programming and rice my Arch (btw) whenever I have free time.